ethercards/ec-site-traits/_traits/124-true-name.md

 ![icon](/assets/images/trait-icons/{{page.image}})

-True Name gives you the ability to give your accidental collaboration artwork a name that will be recorded in the card’s metadata and displayed anywhere that the card appears.
+True Name gives you the ability to give your Accidental Collaboration artwork a name that will be recorded in the card’s metadata and displayed anywhere that the card appears.

 <small>*Terms and conditions apply.</small>